melaniesagasser/Writing/Branches.md

 ## Reverting Committed Changes

+To revert changes after you've committed them, use the following command:
-`git revert HEAD --no-edit` The shortcut HEAD rolls back the last commit.
+`git revert HEAD --no-edit`

+The shortcut HEAD rolls back the last commit.
 You could also specify the ID of your commit here.

 ## Merging Changes Into Another Branch

 1. Switch to the main branch using the `git checkout`command:
    `git checkout master`
-2. Merge the changes from NewBranch into Master:
+2. Merge the changes from MyBranch into Master:
-   `git merge NewBranch`
+   `git merge MyBranch`

     `git log`